gpcnetwork/gpc_va-linkage/README.md

 ## Scope of Work Overview
 1. Administrative preparation: Datavant order form, IRB or non-human-determination, GPC DROC request
-2. Hash Token Generation and Submission: Performing sites will submit GPC-specific hash token table to GROUSE following the AWS-based secure process (established GROUSE data submission process)
+2. Hash Token Generation and Submission: Performing sites will submit GPC-specific hash token table to the GPC CC cloud environment securely
 3. Linkage mapping generation: Coordinating site will aggregate hash token tables, perform deduplication and coordinate with leading site and VA to generate linkage mapping
 4. Analysis and Result Dissemination: Authorized analysts at CS will perform overlapping analysis, federated analysis on selected topics to assess the validity and utility of the linked dataset